The Gambia

+Adama Barrow was elected as the Gambia's third president in December 2016; He defeated Yahya Jammeh with the help of a coalition of other opposition political parties.
+Jammeh initially accepted the results, but then refused to leave office claiming he was cheated, triggering a constitutional crisis.
+The Economic Community of West African States (ECOWAS) conducted a military intervention and achieved Jammeh's removal two days after his term was initially scheduled to end.
+In a swearing-in ceremony at the Gambian embassy in Dakar, Senegal, on January 19, 2017, Adama Barrow formally became president of the Gambia.

+The Gambia's economy is dominated by farming, fishing, and especially tourism.
+In 2022, 17.2% of the population lived in extreme poverty, defined as living on less than US$2.15 (2017 PPP) per day.
+The Gambia is a founding member of the ECOWAS.
+It rejoined the Commonwealth of Nations in 2018 after previously withdrawing in 2013.
+English is the country's sole official language; it became widely used during British rule.

 Etymology

-The name "Gambia" is derived from the Mandinka term Kambra/Kambaa, meaning Gambia River (or possibly from the sacred Serer Gamba, a special type of calabash beaten when a Serer elder dies).
-Upon independence in 1965, the country used the name the Gambia.
-Following the proclamation of a republic in 1970, the long-form name of the country became Republic of the Gambia.
+The name "Gambia" is derived from the Mandinka term Kambra/Kambaa, meaning the Gambia River.
+(It may be derived from the sacred Serer gamba, a drum made from a calabash beaten when a Serer elder dies.)
+Portuguese explorers, who reached the region in the 15th century, adopted a variation of this local name, which was later anglicized to Gambia during British colonial rule.

+Upon independence in 1965, the country used the name The Gambia.
+Following the proclamation of a republic in 1970, the long-form name of the country became the Republic of the Gambia.

+The Gambia is one of only two countries for which the definite article is commonly used in its English-language name and where the name is neither plural nor descriptive (e.g., "the Philippines" or "the United Kingdom"), the other being the Bahamas.
+The article is also officially used by the country's government and by international bodies.
+In 1964, shortly prior to the country's independence, Prime Minister Dawda Jawara wrote to the Permanent Committee on Geographical Names for British Official Use requesting that the name the Gambia retain the definite article, in part to reduce confusion with Zambia which had also recently become independent.
+Some scholars suggest it also emphasizes the nation's connection to the Gambia River, a defining geographical feature.

 The administration of Yahya Jammeh changed the long-form name to Islamic Republic of the Gambia in December 2015.
-On 29 January 2017 President Adama Barrow changed the name back to Republic of the Gambia.
+On 29 January 2017 newly elected President Adama Barrow changed the name back to Republic of the Gambia.

-The Gambia is one of only two existing countries for which the definite article is commonly used in its English-language name (the other is The Bahamas), aside from cases in which the name is plural (the Netherlands, the Philippines) or includes the form of government (the United Kingdom, the Czech Republic).
-The article is also officially used by the country's government and by international bodies.
-The article was originally used because the region was named after "the Gambia [River]."
-In 1964, shortly prior to the country's independence, the Prime Minister Dawda Jawara wrote to the Permanent Committee on Geographical Names for British Official Use requesting that the name the Gambia retain the definite article, in part to reduce confusion with Zambia which had also recently become independent.
-At present, both Gambia and the Gambia are in common use.